ahmedatia456123/Custom-Crypto-Trading-Scanner-with-Advanced-Pattern-Detection-and-Strategy-Based-Market-Analysis/README.md

 ## Conclusion

 This custom trading strategy scanner is designed to offer a comprehensive tool for identifying trading opportunities in the crypto market.
-With its flexible and adaptable approach, it can provide valuable insights and assist traders in making informed decisions.
+With its flexible and adaptive approach, it can provide valuable insights and assist traders in making informed decisions.

 For any additional information or to try out the demo, visit the provided [demo link](https://coincove.blogspot.com/p/static.html).